 However, as mentioned, these are ballpark figures – there are many variables that can affect your project price.
 For a quick quote for your project, get in touch — or take a look below for more details.

-Timber decking costs in the UK: a full breakdown
+Timber decking costs in the UK per m²: a full breakdown

 Choosing a species

-When it comes to choosing a timber deck, you have a lot of choice.
-There are many timber species, some sitting at the premium price end, others being more budget friendly.
+When it comes to choosing a timber deck, there are many timber species.
+Hardwoods sit at the premium price point, whereas tanalised softwoods are more budget friendly.

-• Higher-end timber: A hardwood like Iroko, European Oak, Balau or Ipe (as well as hard-wearing softwoods like Siberian Larch) will usually set you back between £55–£60 per m² + VAT.
+- Higher-end timber: A hardwood like Iroko, European oak, Balau or Ipe will usually set you back between around £60 per m² + VAT.
 These species offer impeccable outdoor performance with a stunning natural look.

-• Mid-range timber: A thermally-treated quality softwood like Thermo-Nordic Pine represents an excellent decking choice for those on more of a budget, costing around £32 per m² + VAT.
-These products combine excellent weather resistance with a tropical darker brown look, imparted on the wood as a result of the sustainable heat modification process.
+- Mid-range timber: A thermally-treated quality softwood like Thermo-Nordic pine represents an excellent decking choice for those on more of a budget, costing around £35 per m² + VAT.
+These products combine excellent weather resistance with a tropical darker brown look, imparted as a result of the sustainable heat modification process.

-• Lower-end timber: Tanalised (pressure-treated) softwood decking costs approximately £25 per m² + VAT.
-Typically made of pine or spruce, this is the type of decking you can find at DIY and home improvement stores in the UK.
+- Lower-end timber: Tanalised (pressure-treated) softwood decking costs approximately £25 per m² + VAT.
+Typically made of pine or spruce, this is the type of decking you can find at home improvement stores in the UK.
 Whilst not the strongest or most durable, they can still represent a viable, budget-friendly option.

-• Composite: If you’d prefer the low maintenance, high performance and on-trend colours afforded by a composite deck — which is a mixture of plastic and wood — then costs will be £40 per m² + VAT.
+- Composite: If you’d prefer the low maintenance, high performance and on-trend colours afforded by a composite deck – which is a mixture of plastic and wood – then costs will be £40 per m² + VAT, but installation costs can run higher.

-A typical domestic decking area is around 20m².
-For boards in a higher-end species like European Oak or Iroko, expect to pay around £1100 + VAT.
-In a quality mid-range species like Thermo-Nordic Pine, costs are around £640 + VAT.
+Taking the example of a typical domestic decking area – around 20m² – boards in a higher-end species like European oak or Iroko will cost around £1100 + VAT.
+In a quality mid-range species like Thermo-Nordic pine, it'll be £640 + VAT.
 At the lower end, a tanalised softwood deck may run you as little as £300.

-Note that the costs above are as of spring 2024 and don’t factor in VAT (20%) or installation costs.
+Note that the costs above don’t factor in VAT (20%) or installation costs.

 Stuck for choice when it comes to species?
 Take a look at our guide to the best species for decking and what each looks like.